Prurigo Nodularis (PN) Samples for Research

 Following are the common treatments used to treat Prurigo nodularis (PN) disease:

-- Topical steroid creams such as Clobetasol or calcineurin inhibitors such as such as Pimecrolimus.
-(These may be covered to help them work more effectively.)
+• Topical steroid creams such as Clobetasol or calcineurin inhibitors such as such as Pimecrolimus.
+(They may cover these to help them work more effectively.)

 Injections for Prurigo Nodularis (PN)

-Corticosteroid (Kenalog) injections for some nodules may be used to manage the disease.
+Healthcare providers may use corticosteroid (Kenalog) injections for some nodules to manage the disease.

 Systemic Medications for Prurigo Nodularis (PN)